Baltika Group: History

-The company was established in 1928 in Tallinn as a raincoats manufacturer and bore the name Gentleman.
+The company was established in 1928 in Tallinn as a raincoat manufacturer and bore the name Gentleman.
 In 1959, the company was restructured and given the name Baltika.
-The company was one of the first privatized in Estonia in the beginning of 1990's.
+The company was one of the first privatized in Estonia at the beginning of 1990's.

 In the years 1946–1960, it was called the Tallinn Sewing Factory, in the years 1960–1970, the Baltika Sewing Factory, and in the years 1970–1991, the Baltika Sewing Production Team.